State-wide FADs program

 FADs program update 2023-2024

-As for the re-deployment of FADs in our northern regions, more will be soon in the drink off Exmouth and Broome to compliment the FADs that were deployed off Dampier and Point Samson.
-These deployments are expected to take place around March/April of 2024 and stay in the water until around November so they are in the water during the calmer winter months after the cyclone season passes throughout summer.
+As for the re-deployment of FADs in our northern regions between Exmouth and Broome, these deployments are expected to take place around March/April of 2025 and stay in the water until around November.
+This is so they are in the water during the calmer winter months after the cyclone season passes throughout summer.
 We’ve been in discussions with fishing clubs and local communities in the Gascoyne, Pilbara and Kimberley regions to pinpoint the best locations for the devices which we will be sharing on our FADs location page (located above) as well as on our Recfishwest app.

 To check in on real-time FADs coordinates and updates, make sure you tune in regularly to this page or via our app.
 Happy FADs fishing!